 MOD IAP/10/23

-2/2 The provisions contained in Article 6 and Appendix 1, taking into account the relevant CCITT Recommendations, shall also apply to maritime telecommunications in so far as the following provisions do not provide otherwise.
+2/2 The provisions contained this appendix, shall apply to maritime telecommunications.
+Administrations should comply with the relevant ITU-T Recommendations when establishing and settling accounts under this Appendix.

 2/3 2 Accounting authority

 2/4 2.1 Charges for maritime telecommunications in the maritime mobile service and the maritime mobile-satellite service shall in principle, and subject to national law and practice, be collected from the maritime mobile station licensee: